I woke up in conversation with one of my good friends: Zaithwa Gwaza.

 The effect was not immediate collapse.
 It was a gradual loss of alignment.

-This is where the deeper lesson sits.
+This is where I think the deeper lesson sits.
 The challenge was not a lack of clarity about where the country should go.
 It was the difficulty of building systems capable of carrying that direction through changing conditions and beyond a single leadership center.

 Without these elements, even a well-defined development path risks narrowing over time, becoming increasingly dependent on the conditions that first made it possible.